dictybase-playground/go-file-readers/README.md

-     csv      reads csv file, converts it to JSON and writes it to new file txt      reads txt file, converts it to JSON and writes it to new file arango   reads csv file, converts to user data structure and stores in arangodb help, h  Shows a list of commands or help for one command
+     csv      reads csv file, converts it to JSON and writes it to new file txt      reads txt file, converts it to JSON and writes it to new file arango   reads csv file, converts to user data structure and stores in arangodb ddanat   converts data given DDANAT IDs into JSON file with circos coordinates and other data help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: